humayun2000444/VoIPCall/README.md

 **Q: What networks does the app work on?**
 A: Works on all networks: Office WiFi (with firewall), Home WiFi, Mobile Data (4G/5G).
 TCP transport ensures compatibility.

+**Q: Does the call duration timer show during active calls?**
+A: Yes!
+The timer shows as MM:SS format and updates every second.
+It uses Linphone's native duration tracking for accuracy.

+**Q: Do I need to manually close the call screen after calls end?**
+A: No!
+The app automatically navigates back to the dial screen 2 seconds after the call ends.
+You can also manually tap the close button for immediate navigation.

+**Q: Why weren't my broadcasts working on Android 8.0+?**
+A: Android 8.0+ requires explicit broadcasts (with package name).
+This has been fixed - all state updates now work reliably on modern Android versions.

 ## Development